 When someone dies and it falls to you to become the executor of the estate, you can save a lot of money by doing the probate yourself without using a solicitor.

-An executor undertaking a probate without using a solicitor can be beneficial because you are not paying the solicitors fees which can cost you a lot of money, but unless you are careful there are downfalls to this process which one needs to be aware of, please click here for our restoration website for more information
+An executor undertaking a probate without using a solicitor can save you law fees, but unless you are careful there are downfalls to this process which one needs to be aware of, please click here for our restoration website for more information

-People undertaking this process or handling a probate or inheritance tax process himself are missing out on inheritance tax relief because they are executing wills without legal advice, since this process has been instigated HMRC are making record amounts as people are not claiming on their correct and proper relief.
+Executors undertaking this process or handling a probate or inheritance tax process themselves are missing out on inheritance tax relief because they are executing wills without legal advice.
+Since this process has been instigated HMRC are making record amounts as people are not claiming on their correct and proper relief.